F5Networks/f5-ci-docs/docs/marathon/mctlr-configure.rst

 See Also
 --------

-See the `marathon-bigip-ctlr product documentation </products/connectors/marathon-bigip-ctlr/latest/index.html>`_ for the full list of available configuration parameters.
+See the `marathon-bigip-ctlr reference documentation`_ for the full list of available configuration parameters.

 .. _BIG-IP partition: https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-user-account-administration-13-0-0/2.html